santhoshKarimi/workersproject/README.md

 # workersproject
-This for maintain bridge based
+This is for maintaining workers bridge based project